thrashr888/terraform-mcp-server/api-use.md

 Potential improvements to our API interaction:

-1. **Caching**: Implement local caching of API responses to reduce load on the Registry
-2. **Retry Logic**: Add more sophisticated retry logic for transient failures
+1. **Retry Logic**: Add more sophisticated retry logic for transient failures
-3. **Version Selection**: Allow users to specify provider versions for more precise documentation
+2. **Version Selection**: Allow users to specify provider versions for more precise documentation